saba-shamshad/Age-Calculator-WebApp/README.md

 Works smoothly across all modern browsers.

 🔧 **Technologies Used**

-*HTML5*	: Structure and input handling
+*HTML5*	: Structure and input handling.
-*CSS3*	: Styling, layout, and responsiveness
+*CSS3*	: Styling, layout, and responsiveness.
-*JavaScript* :	Dynamic behavior and age calculation logic
+*JavaScript* :	Dynamic behavior and age calculation logic.

 🚀 **How It Works**